 Day 10.
 Tangjiahe Nature Reserve.
 Meals: BLD

 This entire day will be dedicated to exploring Tangjiahe Nature Reserve in search of native animal species.
 This reserve is home to wild pandas as well as a slew of other species that also benefit from panda conservation efforts.
-As we set our foot on this wild panda habitat, the animal species we may come across based on our knowledge from past trips include Takin, Golden Snub-nosed Monkey, Asiatic Black Bear, Tibetan Macaque, Golden Pheasant, Wild Boar, Chinese Goral, Reeve's Muntjac, Chinese Serow, Masked Palm Civet, Eurasian Otter, Tufted Deer, Yellow-throated Marten, and Rhesus Macaque.
+As we set our foot on this wild panda habitat, the animal species we may come across based on our knowledge from past trips include Sichuan Takin, Golden Snub-nosed Monkey, Asiatic Black Bear, Tibetan Macaque, Golden Pheasant, Wild Boar, Chinese Goral, Reeve's Muntjac, Chinese Serow, Masked Palm Civet, Eurasian Otter, Tufted Deer, Yellow-throated Marten, and Rhesus Macaque.
 It’s a precious experience to be here and know the present conservation status of wild pandas and the efforts for protecting them.

 Overnight: Tangjiahe (1,400m)

 Day 11.
-Tangjiahe Nature Reserve-Chengdu 350km 6h Meals: BLD
+Tangjiahe Nature Reserve-Chengdu.
+350km 6h Meals: BLD

 After preparing our bags and eating breakfast, we will board our transportation back to Chengdu.
-Upon arrival, you have the option to join in a Sichuan Opera show and city tour.
+Upon arrival, you have the option to join in a Sichuan Opera (Face-changing Show).
 The art of Sichuan Opera is a theater-style showcasing attractions like fire breathing performers and actors with face-changing masks.
 As an audience member, you can relax and drink tea as costumed actors breathing fire and quickly swap between ornate masks in a blink of an eye.
 These shows host a variety of acts ranging from life-like puppets and comedy to traditional music instruments and singing.
 For anyone visiting Chengdu, the visit is not complete until you’ve witnessed Sichuan Opera.

 Day 12.
 Chengdu departure.
 Meals: B

 On the final day of the itinerary, our team will escort you to the airport or train station to depart from Chengdu on time.
-This concludes the scheduled itinerary.

 AbsolutePanda can tailor-make this trip according to your time and interest.